-The Mississippi History Store at the Welty Education and Visitors Center offers a selection of books by and about Welty as well as special items of interest to Welty collectors and fans in a wide price range.
+The Mississippi History Store at the Welty Education and Visitors Center offers a selection of books by and about Welty and displays special items of interest to Welty collectors and fans in a wide price range.
 Merchandise ranges from fine art and Welty photographs to postcards, key chains, and posters, including the commemorative Welty Centennial poster featuring Welty’s “shadow self-portrait” in her image of the ruins of Windsor.
-Sales of some items benefit the Eudora Welty Foundation and must be purchased directly from the foundation.
+As noted, the sale of some items benefit the Eudora Welty Foundation and must be purchased directly from the foundation.

 A limited-edition print of Welty’s photograph “Window Shopping” is a special treasure.
 This 16” X 20” silver gelatin print was produced to celebrate the opening of the Welty House Museum in 2006.
 The cost is $1,000.00, and proceeds from sales of the print support the Eudora Welty Foundation.
 For more information, contact email@example.com.